Presentation: Fetus with raised nuchal translucency

 - Refer to local guidance regarding fetal medicine referral.

 - Referral to clinical genetics is not routinely indicated for an isolated raised NT.
-The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics can be considered in certain circumstances.
+The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will typically occur if other anomalies are found, the NT is over 6.5mm, or in cases with a relevant family history of a genetic condition.

-- The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are relevant.
+- The relevant team will refer to the National Genomic Test Directory to determine which tests are relevant.

 -

-- For a pregnancy with an enlarged NT, there are several relevant test panels (some will depend on other ultrasound features).
-They include the below.
+- For a pregnancy with an enlarged NT, there are several relevant test panels.
+These are outlined below.

 -